 She has the best smile!
 Ever.

-At the 2.12-mile marker, take the small trail on your right and get down to the Trail Canyon Falls.
-There is no sign.
 When the waterfall is flowing, you can follow the sound down to the falls, but since we haven’t gotten rain much this winter, most likely, it will be dry when you go.
 It will be helpful to track your hike using a fitness GPS app like AllTrails, MapMyHike, etc.

 Top of the waterfall.
 That’s me sitting close to the edge checking down below.

-There is a lot of reasons to enjoy climbing a mountain but my favorite part of climbing a mountain is the view I get to enjoy on the way down with my favorite hiking buddy.
+There are a lot of reasons to enjoy climbing a mountain but my favorite part of climbing a mountain is the view I get to enjoy on the way down with my favorite hiking buddy.
 You earned it.
 Enjoy!

 Good to Know:

-• Difficulty Level:ย Moderate
+- Difficulty Level: Moderate

-• Max Elevation: 2,465 ft.
+- Max Elevation: 2,465 ft.

-• Fee/Permit: None
+- Fee/Permit: None